Rokiis1/roadmap/date_and_time/date_and_time.md

 Working with dates and times separately is useful, but many real-world scenarios require both together to represent an exact moment.

-A date alone represents a day, and a time alone represents a moment within a day.
+A date alone represents a day and a time alone represents a moment within a day.
 When combined, they form a **datetime**, which describes a precise point in time.

 In Python, this is done using the `datetime` class from the `datetime` module.